Sceoo/STUDY-OF-THE-LIFE-SATISFACTION-INDEX-IN-WOMEN/README.md

 ### Getting Started
 1. For the project analysis we used Jupyter Notebook.
 To open the project file please click [here](?link) or open the file "project_file tbc" in this repository.
-2. Installing pandasdmx is necessary each time the project file is being opened.
+2. It may be required to pip install 'pandasdmx' library the first time running this notebook, the command is included within the notebook.
+In case you are it from your terminal use the code 'pip install pandasdmx'.
 3. Optional - clone this repo (for help see this [tutorial](https://help.github.com/articles/cloning-a-repository/)).
 4. Raw Data is being kept [here](https://github.com/Sceoo/FINAL_PROJECT/tree/main/data) within this repo.
-5. GDP data set is accessed using API.
+5. GDP data set is accessed using API, the code to access the API is included within the notebook.